 Edwards, son of the revivalist, opposed slavery and later led New England ministers in speaking out for abolition.
 He wasn’t home that day, though.
 Wooster then led his men in a prayer so fervent it brought tears to their eyes.

-He led patriot forces in the ill-fated expedition to Canada and returned home.
+He led patriot forces in the ill-fated expedition to Quebec and returned home.
 He then received a new command of the Connecticut militia, and he paid his men and officers with his own money.
 Still, he hoped his country would repay him.
 So he asked for receipts.
 But British soldiers burned his house after his death, the receipts burned and his wife ended up in debtors’ prison.

 Battle of Ridgefield

 Charged with the defense of Connecticut, he got word that on April 25, 1777, British Gov. William Tryon had invaded Connecticut at Westport with 2,000 troops.
 Tryon’s forces marched 20 miles north toward Danbury to destroy military supplies.